GeethaThimmaraju/E-Commerce-Conversion-Rate-Analysis/readme.txt

 - Countries with low sales may require targeted marketing or localization
 - Estimated conversion rate: **[fill in %]** — potential to improve with targeted campaigns

+📌 Outcome

+This project demonstrates:

+Data cleaning and preprocessing skills

+EDA and visualization proficiency

+Conversion rate analysis and cohort analysis

+Ability to generate actionable business insights

+Perfect for showcasing in a Data Analyst resume or portfolio.